The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

 Average Savings for Defensive Driver and Good Student Discount

 Keeping a clean driving record for your son or daughter is an absolute necessity.
 Distracted driving, reckless driving, or being in an at-fault accident can cause serious damage to your car insurance premium at an already expensive time.
 In a state-by-state breakdown, DUIs and racing (seen on average the most expensive citations) raise insurance premiums at least 40%.
-Moreover, most insurance companies offer a good driver discount which is dependent upon a clean driving record.
+Moreover, most car insurance companies offer a safe driver discount which is dependent upon a clean driving record.

-As you can see, there are many factors that go into your child's premium.
+As you can see, there are many factors that go into your child's car insurance premium.
 Because of this, it's important to shop around for car insurance with as many different companies as possible every 6 months to make sure you're getting the best rate.
 Only with The Zebra can you see hundreds of different premiums at once.

 The moral of the story is simple: car insurance at 17 is going to be a pricey time.
 While what you drive and what you live will have an effect any at age, the big piece of this puzzle is the fact that young drivers represent major red flags to car insurance companies.
 In your search for cheap car insurance, you should use the insurance company data we presented as a starting point, starting, but not ending, with Geico and Progressive.
 Next, consider the additional discounts we suggested as well as being mindful of your coverage and claims.
 As always, shopping around and getting free insurance quotes is another great way to get the best coverage at rates you can afford.